openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/experimentalApproach.rst

    :@id: https://openminds.ebrains.eu/instances/experimentalApproach/genetics
    :@type: https://openminds.ebrains.eu/controlledTerms/ExperimentalApproach
-   :definition: Experimental approach that measures or manipulates some aspect of the genetic material of an organism.
+   :definition: Any experimental approach that measures or manipulates some aspect of the genetic material of an organism.
    :name: genetics

 `BACK TO TOP <Terminologies: ExperimentalApproach library_>`_